hshq/nginx-unit-lua/README.en.md

 From Baidu translation.

 Lua5.4/luajit of Nginx-Unit support.
-It can run the Lor framework and make targeted openresty adaptation.
+It can run the Lor/Vanilla frameworks and make targeted openresty adaptation.

 Only the HTTP function is preliminarily realized.
 Only tested on MacOS.